MicrosoftDocs/globalization/globalization/testing/in-context-review.md

 * Problems with the input or presentation of people's names.

 * Problems with data formats.
-These are issues with the presentation of numbers, dates, times, calendars, currency, addresses, telephone numbers, and so on.
+There can be issues with the presentation of numbers, dates, times, calendars, currency, addresses, telephone numbers, and so on.